ProjectPhysX/FluidX3D/README.md

-## Compatibility

-- works in Windows, Linux and Android with C++17
-- runs on any hardware that supports OpenCL 1.2, from any vendor (Nvidia, AMD, Intel, ...):
-  - world's fastest datacenter GPUs like H100, A100, MI250(X), MI210, MI100, V100(S), P100, ...
-  - gaming GPUs (desktop or laptop)
-  - "professional"/workstation GPUs
-  - integrated GPUs
-  - Xeon Phi
-  - CPUs
-  - even smartphone ARM GPUs
-- supports parallelization across multiple GPUs on a single node (PC/laptop/server) with PCIe communication, no SLI/Crossfire/NVLink/InfinityFabric or MPI installation required; the GPUs don't even have to be from the same vendor, but similar memory capacity and bandwidth is recommended
-- supports importing and voxelizing triangle meshes from binary `.stl` files, with fast GPU voxelization
-- supports exporting volumetric data as binary `.vtk` files
-- supports exporting rendered frames as `.png`/`.qoi`/`.bmp` files; time-consuming image encoding is handled in parallel on the CPU while the simulation on GPU can continue without delay

 ## Single-GPU Benchmarks

 Here are [performance benchmarks](https://doi.org/10.3390/computation10060092) on various hardware in MLUPs/s, or how many million lattice points are updated per second.
 The settings used for the benchmark are D3Q19 SRT with no extensions enabled (only LBM with implicit mid-grid bounce-back boundaries) and the setup consists of an empty cubic box with sufficient size (typically 256³).
 Without extensions, a single lattice point requires: